tembo-io/website/blog/2023-10-18-pgvector-and-embeddings/index.md

 *Language models are like the wizards of the digital world, conjuring up text that sounds eerily human.
 These marvels of artificial intelligence, such as GPT-3.5, are sophisticated algorithms that have been trained on vast swathes of text from the internet.
 They can understand context, generate coherent paragraphs, translate languages, and even assist in tasks like writing, chatbots, and more.
 Think of them as your trusty digital scribe, ready to assist with their textual sorcery whenever you summon them.*

 If you have used ChatGPT in the past, you probably were able to suspect that the previous paragraph was generated using it.
-And that's true :smiley: See the prompt [here](https://chat.openai.com/share/9fab8ac9-6e34-481d-a281-db2f00b0f7f5).
+And that's true.
+See the prompt [here](https://chat.openai.com/share/9fab8ac9-6e34-481d-a281-db2f00b0f7f5).

 From the example above, you can witness the eloquence LLMs are capable of.
 Some people have been shocked so much that they became convinced that these [models were sentient](https://www.scientificamerican.com/article/google-engineer-claims-ai-chatbot-is-sentient-why-that-matters/).
 However, in the end, they are nothing but a large, complex series of [matrix and vector operations](https://www.youtube.com/watch?v=bCz4OMemCcA).
 These matrices and vectors have been trained to represent the semantic meaning of words.